IzzatFirdaus/motac-irms/_documentation/MYDS-Develop-Overview.md

     <button
       onClick={() => {
         toast({
-          variant: "message",
+          variant: 'message',
-          title: "Hello, world!",
+          title: 'Hello, world!',
-          description: "this is a message toast description", });
+          description: 'this is a message toast description', });
       }}
     >